OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 "block" of a particular size, and the block continues to be allocated until something happens that makes it go away.
-In some languages (noteably, C and C++), objects in heap memory only go away when the programmer explicitly requests that it be deallocated.
+In some languages (noteably, C and C++), an object in heap memory only goes away when the programmer explicitly requests that it be deallocated.
 So the programmer has much greater control of memory, but with greater responsibility since the memory must now be actively managed.
-Dropping all references to a memory location without deallocating it is a signficant source of errors in C/C++, and this is so common that it has a name: :term:`memory leak`
+Dropping all references to a memory location without deallocating it is a signficant source of errors in C/C++, and this is so common that it has a name: :term:`memory leak`.
-(In fact, many commercial C++ programs have memory leaks.)
+(In fact, many commercial C++ programs have memory leaks, that will eventually make them crash after being used for a long time.)
 Java removes this source of errors by handling memory deallocation automatically, using :term:`garbage collection`.
 The downside is that garbage collection is a slow process that happens